 You can apply online for a place at any Hampshire School using the web address below.
 You must send any supporting documents, such as evidence of a new address to the school.

-You will need to provide the school with evidence of your address at the point of application, by providing any two of the following:
+In addition to making your application, you must provide the school with evidence of your child’s address, by providing any two of the following:

 a driving licence